 Strength Training for the Low-Priority LifterTags: advanced strength programming Coaches' Corner Post Novice professional barbell coach Professional Coach

-By: CJ Gotcher, SSC
+By: CJ Gotcher, BLOC

 Two steps forward, one step back (TSFOSB), as a programming outline, focuses on longer-term progress while planning for, or anticipating, interruptions.
 I hold out hope for every lifter, but most low-priority lifters on a TSFOSB program don’t stick with it.
 Their limitations, perceived and real, tend to lead to early stalls, inconsistent training, and the decision to quit altogether.
 What separates Tim from the majority who fall off the wagon isn’t necessarily his program but his mindset towards training.

 Strength Training for Low-Priority Lifters: Two Steps Forward, One Step Back

 Tim Tollefson is about as far as you can get from the ‘ideal’ Starting Strength lifter.